 Winter Storm Caused One Death, Many Accidents Throughout Boston

-Posted on behalf of Janet, Jenner & Suggs on Feb 15, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on February 15, 2017 in Car Accident Blog Posts

 Last week’s ice storm created treacherous driving conditions throughout the Greater Boston area.